 Karel introduced the site, its history and the significance of the spectacular Plane tree.

 The City is not renowned for its trees, but right in its heart, in a small fenced courtyard in the remains of a graveyard, on the corner of Cheapside and Wood Street is a spectacular c200 year old London Plane tree.

 The site is remaindered by St Peter Cheap, one of the 87 churches burnt down during the 1666 Great Fire of London, and not replaced.
 Incidentally, Cheapside is a medieval designation for market, hence local street names; Bread Street, Milk Street and Poultry.

 The London Plane (Platanus x hispanica) only came into being in the mid-seventeenth century as a cross-bred hybrid of the Oriental and Western Plane.
-It might have come from Spain, and its possible John Tradescant's 'Ark' in Lambeth was involved.
+The hybrid is likely to have have come from Spain, from the vast Royal gardens of Aranjuez, and subsequently propogated in John Tradescant's 'Ark' in Lambeth.

 The tree is large-growing, it copes well with extremes of heat and cold, wet and dry, compact clay soils, the pollutants generated by cities, and constant cutting and trimming (pollarding) by people.
 Its glossy leaves are cleaned by rain, and its bark readily flakes off, shedding potential pollutants.
 In spring, the stiff hairs on the dispersing seeds can irritate when breathed in, particularly for asthma sufferers.

 The Plane was widely planted in London in the eighteenth and nineteenth centuries and now constitutes more than half of London's trees, they're vital to the 'green lung' of the city.
 However, I couldn't locate the tree on the London Tree Map.